loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/continuous-promotion/README.md

 # Continuous Promotion with Kargo

-Demonstrates GitOps-native continuous promotion across isolated Kubernetes environments using [Kargo](https://kargo.akuity.io) and ArgoCD.
-Each promotion stage is a real, fully isolated Kubernetes cluster (vCluster), provisioned on demand and visible to Kargo as a first-class ArgoCD destination.
+Demonstrates GitOps-native continuous promotion across isolated Kubernetes environments using [Kargo](https://kargo.akuity.io) and Argo CD.
+Each promotion stage is a real, fully isolated Kubernetes cluster (vCluster), provisioned on demand and visible to Kargo as a first-class Argo CD destination.

 ## Enable